thomasgolian/network-engineering-labs/redundant-campus-core-hsrp-etherchannel/README.md

 <br>

-We can see the misalignment on this single screenshot of SW1:
+The misalignment on this single screenshot of SW1:

 <br>